wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 The data array is queried similar to a set-associative cache, by using the lower bits of the fingerprint as a set index, and the higher bits as the tag that is compared with the fingerprint tag in the data entry.
 Data array access is guaranteed to be a hit, after which the response message is generated and sent to the upper level.

+On a lookup miss, the request is forwarded to the lower level.
+After the lower level responds, the data fetched will be inserted into the cache.
+The fingerprint will first be computed given block data.
+Then a new data entry is allocated by using the new fingerprint to query the data array.
+If the fingerprint already exists, then data is discarded, and we just use the existing block in the data array.
+This is exactly how Doppleganger saves data array storage.
+Otherwise, if new vacant entry exists, an existing entry is evicted using LRU from the set that the fingerprint is mapped into, and the new entry is inserted.